 - expensive: The DataHand Pro II keyboard cost over $1200 new.

-- discontinued: DataHand keyboards are still occasionally found for sale (used) on eBay — but the going price is still over $600.
+- discontinued: DataHand keyboards are still occasionally found for sale (used) on eBay — but the going price is now over $250 $600 $2000.

 - inadequate mouse: The DataHand does not provide a good mouse solution.
 It includes a "mouse mode", where the arrow keys can be used to walk the mouse pointer linearly across the screen — but this is tedious.
 I ended up using a foot mouse.